Get ready for the era of the readmission rates.

 Addressing the problem of unnecessary readmissions cannot be separated from an examination of the causes and perhaps surprisingly, when it comes to hospitals, one of the biggest causes is simple — communication.

 A study presented by the Harvard Business Review found that on average, a hospital could reduce its readmissions rates by 5% if it simply prioritized communication with patients while also complying with evidence-based standards of care.
-Unfortunately, motivating clinicians to move on “softer” communications-based initiatives has proven difficult.
+Unfortunately, motivating clinicians to move on to “softer” communications-based initiatives has proven difficult.
 An HCAHPS (Hospital Consumer Assessment Of Health Providers And Systems) survey in 2006 found that only 71 percent of the survey respondents would rate their hospital experience as high.
-This is significant because the survey dealt directly with questions of communications including
+This is significant because the survey dealt directly with questions of communication including

 - Recovery instructions

 - Quality of caregiver communications

-- Caregivers’ ability to respond to patients’ explicit need (i.e., calls for help)
+- Caregivers’ ability to respond to patients’ explicit needs (i.e., calls for help)

 Harvard went as far as to test which of two factors (between communications and response) had the biggest impact on HCAHPS scores (along with the process of care measures.)
 This is important because improving these two indicators required very different resources…response-focused issues require investments in things and technologies (including RFID location systems and visual monitoring systems) while the communication-focused issues point to cultural questions that are best addressed through initiatives such as training programs to teach interpersonal skills and empathy to caregivers in a facility.

 The researchers examined the relationship between the two dimensions of the patient experience, supplemented with analysis of 5 in-depth case studies of acute-care hospitals involving around 50 semi-structured interviews with administrators, nurses, and physicians.
 The results indicated that when process-of-care quality is high, then communication-focused efforts have a much stronger effect on reducing readmissions compared to improving focused response factors.
 According to the study,